kuso/django-bootstrap-clean-blog/README.md

 - Clean Blog theme from [startbootstrap.com](https://startbootstrap.com/themes/clean-blog/)
 - markdown support using django-mdeditor
 - tags management using django-taggit
+- markdown to html rendering via markdown2, with extras features 'tables' and 'fenced-code-blocks' turned on

 Screenshot of blog index page